30 Things You Need to Throw Out ASAP

 Old pancake mix

 According to experts at DoesItGoBad.com, Packaged pancake mixes (along with many other cake mixes) can be toxic in certain circumstances.
 It’s a breeding ground for hard-to-spot mold and bacteria, which can be fatal for allergy sufferers.
 If it is past the “best by” date on the label, toss that expired box or bag right away.
-Here are the 11 foods you’re throwing out too soon.
+Make sure you also get rid of these everyday items that could be toxic.

 Pets tend to chew on things they aren’t supposed to—and that can be dangerous if you have dried flower arrangements lying around.
 According to The Nest, the issue is twofold: The flowers themselves pose a threat, and so do the materials used to make the flower arrangements.
 Many plants are toxic to both dogs and cats, and these materials can cause serious intestinal blockages or even acute poisoning.